sangria-graphql/sangria-graphql.github.io/learn.md

 ## Query Reducers

-Sometimes in can be helpful to perform some analysis on a query before execution it.
+Sometimes in can be helpful to perform some analysis on a query before executing it.
 An example is complexity analysis: it aggregates the complexity of all fields in the query and then rejects the query without executing it if complexity is too high.
 Another example is gathering all `Permission` field tags and then fetching extra user auth data from external service if query contains protected fields.
 This need to be done before query started to execute.